sunfounder/pisloth/docs/source/dance.rst

 **Code**

 .. note::
     You can **Modify/Reset/Copy/Run/Stop** the code below.
-But before that, you need to go to a specific path like ``/home/pi/pisloth/examples``.
+But before that, you need to go to  source code path like ``pisloth\examples``.
 After modifying the code, you can run it directly to see the effect.

-After confirming that there are no problems, you can use the Copy button to copy the modified code, then open the source code in Terminal via ``nano dancing.py`` and paste it.
+.. raw:: html

+    <run></run>

 .. code-block:: python